andrewyang96/talks/Intro to Blockchains and Cryptocurrencies/blockchains.md

 A digital, distributed ledger in which transactions are publicly recorded.

-Invented by Satoshi Nakamoto for use in Bitcoin.
+Invented by *Satoshi Nakamoto* (true identity unknown) for use in Bitcoin.

 ---
 [.build-lists: true]